BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 This will prune remote posts older than 90 days (configurable with [`config :pleroma, :instance, remote_post_retention_days`](../../configuration/cheatsheet.md#instance)) from the database.
 Pruned posts may be refetched in some cases.

 !!! note
     The disk space will only be reclaimed after a proper vacuum.
-By default Postgresql does this for you on a regular basis, but if your instance has been running for a long time and there are many rows deleted, it may be advantageous to use `VACUUM FULL` (e.g. by using the `--vacuum` option).
+By default, Postgresql does this for you on a regular basis, but if your instance has been running for a long time and there are many rows deleted, it may be advantageous to use `VACUUM FULL` (e.g. by using the `--vacuum` option).

 !!! danger
     You may run out of disk space during the execution of the task or vacuuming if you don't have about 1/3rds of the database size free.
 Vacuum causes a substantial increase in I/O traffic, and may lead to a degraded experience while it is running.